 - ChooseMyPlate.gov: The USDA replaced the food pyramid with ChooseMyPlate.
 This site has a lot of good nutritional information.

-- Commit2Ten: Join us, fitness experts, celebrities, and partners in a nationwide campaign to change how we move; commit to an additional 10 minutes of physical activity a day!
+- Commit2Ten: Join us in a nationwide campaign to commit to an additional 10 minutes of physical activity a day!

 - Healthy Children: Here you will find information regarding the American Academy of Pediatrics many programs and activities, our policies and guidelines, our publications and other child health resources, as well as much, much more.